2019 FIA GT World Cup: Qualifying race

 The 12-lap qualifying race to set the main race's starting order was scheduled to start in an air temperature of 25 C at 13:05 Macau Standard Time (UTC+08:00) on 16 November, but was delayed for half an hour due to race management noticing a technical issue with the starting lights gantry.
 Picariello was forced off the grid and into the pit lane after his car would not start during the formation lap.
 There, he started after some quick troubleshooting.
 Dries Vanthoor attempted to overtake pole-position starter Marciello at the start by slipstreaming him, but instead he crashed into the outside wall of the Mandarin Bend corner with the rear of his car.
 Dries Vanthoor stopped at the entry to Lisboa turn due to car bodywork damage and a left-rear puncture.
 Further round the lap, Chen lost control of his car and stopped briefly before continuing.
 At the conclusion of the first lap, the safety car was used for the first time to move Dries Vanthoor's car to a safe area.
 Racing resumed on lap four and Maricello began to pull away from Rowe teammates Bamber and Laurens Vanthoor who were close behind one another in second and third.

 Engel attempted to pass van der Linde for fifth on the outside at the braking zone for Lisboa turn on lap five, but made minor contact with the latter's car's rear.
 As he drove onto the rumble strips, Engel lost control of his vehicle, slammed into the inside guardrail, and struck Mortara in the side.
-Both Engel and Mortara retired with car damaged and the safety car was deployed again so that the cars could be extricated.
+Both Engel and Mortara retired with car damage and the safety car was deployed again so that the cars could be extricated.
 Van Der Linde was able to enter the pit lane to retire with car damage.
 The incident promoted Haase and Farfus to fourth and fifth.
 Five laps remained when racing resumed, with Marciello again leading Bamber in second.
 Farfus overtook Haase for fourth into Lisboa turn on the eighth lap, as the top three pulled away from the rest of the field.
 In the final laps, Bamber and Laurens Vanthoor appeared to be quicker in the track's tighter sections but could not match Marciello's overall pace.
 Maricello thus led for the remainder of the event, claiming victory and pole position for the main race.
 Bamber was 0.866 seconds behind in second, with teammate Laurens Vanthoor in third.
 Farfus finished fourth after starting 12th, and Haase finished fifth.
 Imperatori, Weerts, and Estre finished sixth through eighth.
 Eriksson, ninth, had anti-lock braking system issues, causing him to frequently lock his tyres and brake early for corners.
 Fong, Bruins and Picariello were the final finishers.